 Investment in services Investment will be put in to systems that support key services and in to other assets to ensure they remain fit for purpose.
 The impact of capital spending will be managed at affordable levels.
 2017/18 2018/19 Indicative values 2019/20 Indicative values £m £m £m Care Act Phase 2 - Adults, Children's, and Public Health Information and Systems (Capital Investment) (87) The Programme is a requirement for Care Act compliance and delivers ICT Solutions for the following required outcomes across Adults, Children's, and Public Health: Personalised online services, Professional and client portals, and Care Account Full utilisation of Liquidlogic Case Management and ContrOCC financials Cheshire Care Record and integrated Service development (e.g. multi-agency teams) Support for early years, and transition years 15-19 The programme was commissioned in January 2016.
 Residents will benefit from one-stop health and wellbeing information and advice, and the ability to self serve, including directly brokering care services.
 The programme is also an enabler for Cheshire East Council and its health and social care partners to share information and instigate interventional or preventative care to improve the health of the population.
-Current Approved Capital Investment 2017/18 = New Capital Investment 2018/19 = New Capital Investment 2019/20 = +1.221 +0.984 +1.610 +1.320

-^{}Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17.
+Current Approved Capital Investment 2017/18 = New Capital Investment 2017/18 = New Capital Investment 2018/19 = +1.221 +0.984 +1.610 New Capital Investment 2019/20 = +1.320 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative

 Investment in services Investment will be put in to systems that support key services and in to other assets to ensure they remain fit for purpose.
 The impact of capital spending will be managed at affordable levels.
 2017/18 £m 2018/19 Indicative values £m 2019/20 Indicative values £m Alsager Leisure Centre - Gym and Studio Space Conversions (Capital Investment) (88) The project will extend the gym into an adjoining squash court and also create two new studio spaces on the first floor.
 The development forms part of a new Alsager sports hub funded from a Section 106 contribution following planning approval for the Alsager / Manchester Metropolitan University site.
-New Capital Investment 2017/18 = +0.400 Sandbach Leisure centre - Gym Conversion (Capital Investment) (89) +0.400 The proposal is for a partnership approach with Everybody Sport and Recreation to deliver an improved leisure and health offer at Sandbach Leisure Centre by converting the existing squash courts to a modern gymnasium.
-New Capital Investment 2017/18 = +0.400 Values represent a +/- variation to the Cheshire East Council approved budget for $2016/17$.
+New Capital Investment 2017/18 = +0.400 Sandbach Leisure centre - Gym Conversion (Capital Investment) (89) The proposal is for a partnership approach with Everybody Sport and Recreation to deliver an improved leisure and health offer at Sandbach Leisure Centre by converting the existing squash courts to a modern gymnasium.
+New Capital Investment 2017/18 = +0.400 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative

 Income generation Charging strategies for each service area to increase income where appropriate based on market rates and considering the price elasticity of demand for services 2017/18 £m 2018/19 Indicative values £m 2019/20 Indicative values £m Increase Income (Revenue Savings) (90) The proposal is to conduct a review of individuals who have historically been assessed with a low or no financial contribution towards their care and support services, to support these individuals to access their full welfare benefit entitlement, address any changes in individual circumstances and to ensure consistent application of the Council's charging policies.
-Impact on Social Care & Health Integration Service Budget = -0.500 -0.600 -0.700
+Impact on Social Care & Health Integration Service Budget = -0.500 -0.600 -0.700 Values represent a +/- variation to the Cheshire East Council approved budget for 2016/17 .
+Values are not cumulative